ouuan/naive-ui/src/tree/demos/enUS/index.demo-entry.md

 To be honest, I'm not good at biology.
 I can figure out few kinds of trees.

-What's more, not only biology, I forget balanced tree everytime after I revise it shortly.
+What's more, not only biology, I forget balanced tree every time after I revise it shortly.

 ## Demos